edolnx/arm-iot/sensor/README.md

 ## Purpose

 The sensor nodes are traditional IoT devices, collectiong data from a series of sensors, and transmitting it to a local edge node via MQTT.
-The IoT nodes are Raspberry Pi 3B+ devices running arm mbed OS 5 and managed by arm Pelion.
+The IoT nodes are Raspberry Pi 3B+ devices running Arm Mbed Linux OS and managed by Arm Pelion.

 ## Sensors